ravindraramavath/CTRI-COVID19/README.md

 Clinical Trials in India for COVID-19.

 ## Source data
 The data has been pulled from [ICMR-CTRI website](Clinicaltrials/advsearch.php) with 'COVID' as the keyword.
-626 results obtained, 2 studies removed as they are registered before 2020.

 ## Data extraction date
-The data was pulled on 27th May 2021 19:00 hrs.
+Please check the date of the XL file.
+The data would be mostly pulled as on that day or one day prior.
+I'll try and update this once towards the end of a month.

 ## Additional fields
 The following additional columns are available to analyse over what the stanadard SERP table in the link above gives